Block Storage CSI

 • kind: PersistentVolume

-To use an existing block storage by Kubernetes clusters, enter information.
+Enter the information to use an existing block storage in Kubernetes cluster.

-• csi.volumeHandle: enter the instance ID of the existing block storage.
+• csi.volumeHandle: Enter instance ID of the existing block storage.

 • kind: PersistentVolumeClaim